Information for Authors

 Open Access equals more readers: Our books are currently read by over 400 readers per month per title in over 207 countries.
 Our books are uploaded on our website and a number of platforms, such as Google Reader, Open Editions, and textbooks platforms such as Merlot II.
 Free and easy to embed, our books are also available on a number of websites, blogs and social networking sites.
 Allowing free access to your research means that more people will be able to engage with your ideas around the world, and provides more opportunity for the citation of your work.

 Wide distribution: OBP titles are available through the major retail outlets (Amazon, Apple iBook store, B&N, Google Play) and distribution channels (including Barnes & Noble, Bertram Books, Blackwells, CNKI (Bejing), SWETS and YBP).
-Over 90 research libraries have acquired all our titles through our membership scheme, and many list our books in their catalogue.
+Over 100 research libraries have acquired all our titles through our membership programme, and many list our books in their catalogue.
+OBP provide MARC records for libraries, automatic metadata distribution to Crossref and prepare publication metadata for wholesale and eBook distributors.

 Innovative modes of publication: At Open Book we welcome proposals that engage with knowledge in new ways, and we are willing to help individuals and institutions develop new ways of disseminating research to better inform and interact with readers and researchers.
 For example, our award-winning Denis Diderot 'Rameau’s Nephew' – 'Le Neveu de Rameau': A Multi-Media Bilingual Edition incorporates specially-recorded musical pieces into the body of the text, making Diderot’s work uniquely accessible and engaging for a general audience; one of our books on oral literature, Storytelling in Northern Zambia, allows readers not just to access the author's opinions on the topic, but also to listen and watch the storytellers directly.
 Many of our titles also provide additional digital resources that further enrich the research presented in the book.
 In this way readers can verify and participate in the academic discussion — and scholars can make further use of the primary material in their academic research.